microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - which-pm-runs@1.1.0
- - which-pm@2.1.1

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 The MIT License (MIT)